fila2021/explore-tigray/README.md

-# 🌍 Explore Tigray – Distinction-ready Interactive Front-End Project
+# 🌍 Explore Tigray – Interactive Front-End Project (Distinction-ready)

-**Explore Tigray** is an interactive front-end website that allows users to explore the **historic, cultural, urban, and natural** destinations of the Tigray region in Ethiopia.
+**Explore Tigray** is an interactive front-end website that allows users to explore the **historic, cultural, urban, food, hotel, and trekking** destinations of the Tigray region in Ethiopia.

-This project demonstrates **dynamic front-end development** using **HTML, CSS, JavaScript, Bootstrap, and the Google Maps API**, ensuring a responsive and engaging user experience.
+The site is **dynamic, responsive, and interactive**, built with **HTML, CSS, JavaScript, Bootstrap, and Google Maps API**.

 ---